A Beginner’s Guide to the Different Types of Private Jets

 Things to Consider When Choosing a Jet

 Before you set out in search of your perfect private jet, there are a few things to consider first.
-These are:

 - Seating capacity of the jet